-GOOD TO KNOW: Dietary requirements are accommodated for so whatever your food preferences, allergies or intolerances make sure to communicate them to the tour company before the beginning of the trip.
+Dietary requirements are accommodated for so whatever your food preferences, allergies or intolerances make sure to communicate them to the tour company before the beginning of the trip.

-TIP: Make sure to bring some snacks with you – things like energy or chocolate bars, raisins or peanuts.
+Make sure to bring some snacks with you – things like energy or chocolate bars, raisins or peanuts.
 You can buy it in either Cuzco or Ollantaytambo, and you will occasionally find locals selling snacks on the first two days of the hike.

-Make sure to bring a bottle that you can refill.
-I am a fan of flasks such as this one as they keep water at just the perfect temperature.
+Bring a bottle that you can refill.
+I am a fan of this one as it keeps water at just the perfect temperature.
 Alternatively, you could consider investing in a bottle with a filter to remove harmful bacteria, such as Lifestraw, which will come in handy for any other trip.

-So, if you are looking for guidelines, this may be helpful: each hiker should tip up to $50 USD (or the equivalent in Peruvian Soles) for the group of porters and cooks; and up to $25 USD for each guide.
+As a guideline: each hiker should tip up to $50 USD (or the equivalent in Peruvian Soles) for the group of porters and cooks; and up to $25 USD for each guide.

 If you have any questions, concerns and doubts definitely get in touch and I will do my best to address them.
 If not – have fun during your hike, and let me know how it went when you get back!

-The good thing about these alternative treks is that they don’t require so much advanced bookings, and that’s because you don’t need a government permit for them.
+The alternative hikes are meant to be great, and in certain cases very challenging.
+They are cheaper than the Classic Inca Trail and don’t require so much advanced bookings – that’s because you don’t need a government permit for them.

 Here is a short overlook of the alternative hikes to Machu Picchu:

-CHASKI TREK – This 3 to 5 days hike follows the route used by chaski messangers, who ran through the Inca Empire to deliver messages and goods.
+CHASKI TREK – This 3 to 5 days hike follows the route used by chaski messengers, who ran through the Inca Empire to deliver messages and goods.
 It stops at Perolniyoc waterfall and ruins and ends in Ollantaytambo.

-THE LODGE TREK – This 7 to 11 days hike is the best option for those who do want to walk, but would much rather sleep in a cozy, comfortable and warm bed at night.
+THE LODGE TREK – This 7 to 11 days hike is the best option for those who want to walk, but would much rather sleep in a cozy, comfortable and warm bed at night.
 It’s the latest addition to the already available options.